 I've been married for 32yrs.
 My marriage is I think over.
 My husband hates me.
 We still live together.
 He's always been verbally abusive.
 I got tired and left the bedroom for good.
 I know he's not cheating, except maybe on the weekends where he’s not here all day.
 Is it possible for a person to love and hate you at the same time?” -Sue

-Yes, it’s very possible that your husband both loves and hates you.
 Most men who hate their wife and their life are confused.
 Not only about what to do and what they want, but also about how they really feel.

 They need help sorting it all out, but sadly most won’t get it.

-If you hate your and hate your life, what should you do?
+So, if you hate your and hate your life, what should you do?

 Do you hate your wife?
 Hate your life?
 Please share why so other readers can give you feedback and support.